teddy-ambona/financial-data-api/README.md

 This is ensured using `if: ${{ !env.ACT }}` in the `push-to-registry` job.
 Running this locally means there will be a conflicting image tag when the Github Actions CICD will try and run it a second time.

+### B - Infra CICD overview

+The workflow will:

+- generate a plan for every pull requests
+- apply the configuration when you update the main branch

-## Running the CICD pipeline locally
+### C - Running the CICD pipeline locally

 Install [act](https://github.com/nektos/act) to run the jobs on your local machine.